-75 hours paid employment equals 1 unit of credit 60 hours unpaid employment equals 1 unit of credit Provides students an opportunity to experience supervised employment in Auto Technology.
+75 hours paid employment equals 1 unit of credit 60 hours unpaid employment equals 1 unit of credit Provides students an opportunity to experience supervised employment in Automotive Technology.
 The student's employment must be related to educational or occupational goals.
 Offered for Pass/No Pass grading only.
 May be repeated for no more than a total of 16 units of credit less any units earned in any other Work Experience course.
-For students interested in working full time one semester and attending classes one semester on an alternate basis, see Work Experience 96, Page

-Transfer: CSU (Transfer credit limited, See a counselor.)
+Transfer: CSU (Transfer credit limited.
+See a counselor.)

-AT 100 INTRODUCTION TO AUTOMOTIVE TECHNOLOGY
+4 Units AT 100 INTRODUCTION TO AUTOMOTIVE TECHNOLOGY

 Introduction to theory, operation and maintenance of automotive systems.
-Includes fundamentals of math, measuring devices, fasteners, shop safety, careers and certifications, tools/equipment common to the automotive industry, environmental issues, classifications/applications of lubricants and resume writing.
+Includes fundamentals of math, measuring devices, fasteners, shop safety, careers and certifications, tools/equipment common to the automotive industry, environmental issues, classifications/applications of lubricants, and resume writing.
+Environmental issues will be discussed.
 This course is designed to comply with the National Automotive Technicians Education Foundation (NATEF) objectives, enabling students to prepare for Automotive Service Excellence (ASE) certification.
 Offered for Pass/No Pass grading only.